meldrich/Joze-Sports-Store-/README.md

 # Joze-Watch-Store-
-This is my Joze Watch Store Project
+# I will make this Joze Watch Store a lot better and progress as I learn through modules